Russia hits rail, fuel facilities in attacks deep in Ukraine

 When Russia invaded on Feb.
 24, its apparent goal was the lightning capture of Kyiv and perhaps the toppling of its government.
 But the Ukrainians, with the help of Western weapons, bogged Putin’s troops down and thwarted their push to Kyiv.

-Moscow now says its goal is the capture of the mostly Russian-speaking Donbas region in the east.
+Moscow now says its goal is to capture the mostly Russian-speaking Donbas region in the east.
 While both sides said the campaign in the east is underway, Russia has yet to mount an all-out ground offensive and has not achieved any major breakthroughs.

 Ukrainian troops holed up in a steel plant in the strategic city of Mariupol are tying down Russian forces and apparently keeping them from being added to the offensive elsewhere in the Donbas.

+Britain said it believes 15,000 Russian troops have been killed in Ukraine since Moscow began its invasion.
+Defense Secretary Ben Wallace said 25% of the Russian combat units sent to Ukraine “have been rendered not combat effective,” and Russia had lost more than 2,000 armored vehicles and over 60 helicopters and fighter planes.

+Ukrainian officials have said about 2,500 to 3,000 Ukrainian troops had been killed as of mid-April.

-Over the weekend, Russian forces launched fresh airstrikes on the plant in a bid to dislodge the estimated 2,000 fighters.
+Over the weekend, Russian forces launched new airstrikes on the steel plant in a bid to dislodge the estimated 2,000 fighters.
 Some 1,000 civilians were also sheltering in the steelworks, and the Russian military pledged to open a humanitarian corridor Monday for them to leave.

 The Russian offer was met with skepticism by Ukraine.
 Deputy Prime Minister Iryna Vereshchuk said on the Telegram messaging app that Ukraine does not consider the route safe and added that Russia had breached agreements on similar evacuation routes before.
 She called on the United Nations to oversee an evacuation.